-The VFP11 coprocessor is an implementation of the ARM Vector Floating-point Architecture (VFPv2).
-It provides low-cost floating-point computation that is fully compliant with the ANSI/IEEE Std 754-1985, IEEE Standard for Binary Floating-Point Arithmetic, referred to in this document as the IEEE 754 standard.
-The VFP11 coprocessor supports all addressing modes described in section C5 of the ARM Architecture Reference Manual.
+The VFP11 coprocessor is an implementation of the ARM Vector Floating-point Architecture, VFPv2.
+It provides low-cost floating-point computation that is compliant with the ANSI/IEEE Std 754-1985, IEEE Standard for Binary Floating-Point Arithmetic, referred to in this document as the IEEE 754 standard.
+The VFP11 coprocessor supports all VFP addressing modes described in the ARM Architecture Reference Manual.